Students

 Supervisor: Dr. Ali Bashashati

-Hosting department and work location: Biomedical Engineering
+Hosting department and work location: Bioinformatics Graduate Program

 Nikolay was born in Moscow, Russia and raised in Calgary, AB.
 He completed his BSc at Queen’s university with a specialization in life sciences as well as a certificate in data analytics.
 During undergrad, he spent his summers in Calgary working as a bioinformatics analyst for Qualisure Diagnostics Inc., a cancer diagnostics company developing new precision medicine tools.
 These experiences inspired him to further pursue bioinformatics research and potential applications to the field of oncology under the supervision of Dr. Simpson.
 His thesis investigated the ability of a gene-expression based machine learning algorithm to predict prognostic outcomes in head and neck cancer patients to identify patients for future treatment de-escalation.
 For his PhD, Nikolay will continue to work in the field of oncological bioinformatics, with the goal of developing new approaches and tools for personalized medicine.
 In his spare time, Nikolay enjoys basketball, skateboarding, and most outdoor activities.
 He is also a food fanatic and avid chess enthusiast.